Romito, the Cave

 Papasidero, Calabria

-Fog hangs low between the trees as I walk toward Romito Cave.
-The air is cool.
-My steps echo off the valley walls.
-My guide walks beside me.
-We don’t speak.
+Fog hung low between the trees on the way to Romito Cave.
+The air was cool.
+Steps echoed against the valley walls.
+A guide walked beside me.

-Near the carving, my guide shows me the plaster casts.
-Nine burials, twelve thousand years old.
-She points to one two meters from the aurochs.
-Two bodies.
-A teenager with severe dwarfism and an older woman.
-His head rests on her shoulder.
-Her left arm holds him.
+Nearby, plaster casts showed the burials.
+Nine in total, twelve thousand years old.
+One lay about two meters from the aurochs.
+Two bodies rested together: a teenager and an older woman.
+His head rested on her shoulder.
+Her left arm held him.

 Replica skeletons of Romito 1 and Romito 2, a caregiver and a teenager with dwarfism, buried side by side.